nanocosmos/docs/docs/nanoplayer/nanoplayer_feature_network_reconnect.md

 ### Connection timeout

 Connection timeout is implemented within the time range of the loading timeout, which means that the `playback.timeouts.connecting` value should not be higher than the value of the loading timeout.
-Connection timeout it is the time between establishing a connection and having it open.
+Connection timeout is the time between establishing a connection and having it open.
 After successfully opening it, this timeout will be cleared.

 The default value for `playback.timeouts.connecting` is **5 seconds**.
 If necessary, the default value can be changed to a value within a range (in seconds):